AmalaBabuCode/SegelTeam/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

+## Code Set up

+Clone the code

+Go to the demo-app folder and open 'Command Prompt'. / Give 'npm i' to install the node modules. /
+After intsalling the node modules start the client by giving the command 'npm start' or 'ng serve'.
+The application is now eady to explore.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.